top of page

 When should I call an ambulance (and when shouldn't I)?

-There is no doubt that the ambulance service is experiencing heavy demand right now.
-Even with a big drop off in Covid cases, we’ve all heard the news reports about long waits for ambulances to arrive on scene and also long queues for ambulances at hospital emergency departments.
+There is always high demand for ambulances.
+And from time to time we all hear news reports about long waits for ambulances to arrive on scene and also long queues for ambulances at hospital emergency departments.

 So, you might be thinking “what if someone close to me has a medical emergency and I call for an ambulance and it doesn’t come?”